 Students are admitted to the postbaccalaureate programs in education in the fall of each year for the following spring semester and in the spring of each year for the following fall semester.
-Applicants should contact the College of Education Academic Advising Office for specific deadline dates, which are determined annually.
+Applicants should contact the college Academic Advising Office for specific deadline dates, which are determined annually.